Maningrida, Northern Territory: Maningrida Arts & Culture

 Maningrida Arts and Culture, also known as Maningrida Art Centre, represents an art movement built by contemporary artists in Maningrida and the surrounding homelands, with its roots in body art, rock art and cultural practices.
 Its Djómi Museum contains a collection of nationally and internationally significant artworks, collected since the 1970s with works dating back to the 1940s, including photographs taken by Axel Poignant in the 1950s.
 Hundreds of artists work at the centre, including internationally acclaimed contemporary artists John Mawurndjul, Owen Yalandja, Crusoe Kurddal, Lena Yarinkura, and Bob Burruwal.

 Maningrida Arts and Culture was initially managed by the Maningrida Progress Association, but became part of Bawinanga Aboriginal Corporation in 1979.

+Lúrra Festival

+The Lúrra Festival is an annual cultural festival held in Maningrida celebrating Aboriginal culture, music, sport and community life across central Arnhem Land.
+The festival includes traditional dances, music performances, sporting competitions, fashion events, markets and community activities.

+Lúrra brings together participants from Maningrida and surrounding homelands, as well as visitors from other Arnhem Land communities.
+Events are organised by local organisations and community groups.

+The festival has featured performances by local and regional musicians and bands including Wildfire Manwurrk, and other Indigenous artists.